Sensor Fusion Software in Self Driving Cars: A Binmile Study

 1. Long-range RADAR

 Long-range RADAR is used to find and measure the speed of objects and moving vehicles up to a distance of 250 meters.
 This technology has a better performance and operates at frequencies between 76 and 77 GHz.
-The low resolution makes it difficult to consistently choose distant things, though.
+The low resolution makes it difficult to choose distant things, though consistently.

 Long-range RADAR is crucial for adopting the next stages of autonomous driving, such as motorway pilots, because it makes it possible, among other things, for emergency braking aid and adaptive cruise control even at high speeds.